WebAssembly/component-model/design/mvp/CanonicalABI.md

 The `SharedStreamImpl` class implements both `ReadableStream` and `WritableStream` for streams created by wasm (via `stream.new`) and tracks the common state shared by both the readable and writable ends of streams (defined below).

-Introducing the class in chunks, starting with the fields and
-initialization:
+Introducing `SharedStreamImpl` in chunks, starting with the fields and initialization:
 ```python
 class SharedStreamImpl(ReadableStream, WritableStream):
   dropped: bool